m-gebhart/Mayhaemsters/README.md

 I was one of two programmers and responsible for a great part of the game's code.

-More info about my work on Mayhaemsters on my <a href="https://michael-gebhart.com/projects/Mayhaemsters.html">portfolio website</a>.
+Project page on my <a href="https://michael-gebhart.com/projects/Mayhaemsters.html">portfolio website</a>.

 ## Media